-PrecisionLender allows clients to set up Single Sign-On (SSO) to allow their users to access the PrecisionLender application by signing in to a central identity provider.
+PrecisionLender allows you to set up Single Sign-On (SSO) to allow your users to access the PrecisionLender application by signing in to a central identity provider.

 Single sign-on (SSO) makes life easier and more secure for everyone.
 You can put the identity provider you already trust in charge of authentication, while your users can access PrecisionLender without another password to manage.